 - Wire blocks of different lengths, ranging from one snap to six.
 These are just used to connect other components to transport electricity.
 There are also jumper wires which allow more flexibility.

-Circuits need to always include: a battery block, at least one component that limits the current through a circuit (such as the speaker, lamp, motor, or resistor.)
-If a child uses wire blocks to connect the two terminals of the battery, either directly with one block, or with a circuitous path of wire blocks only, it will cause a short circuit.
-Short circuits can damage components or drain your batteries.
+Circuits need to always include: a battery block and at least one component that limits the current through a circuit, such as the speaker, lamp, motor, or resistor.
+(If a child uses wire blocks to connect the two terminals of the battery, either directly with one wire block, or with a circuitous path of wire blocks, it will cause a short circuit.
+Short circuits can damage components or drain your batteries.)

-Elenco, the company which makes Snap Circuits has been making kids’ electronics sets for many years – they were founded in 1972.
+Elenco, the company which makes Snap Circuits, has been making kids’ electronics sets for many years – they were founded in 1972.
 They do many things very well.
-But, in attempting to be very scientifically accurate in their descriptions, they are too high level for the intended user (kids age 7 and up for this product).
-For example, “the photoresistor is a light-sensitive resistor, its value changes from nearly infinite in total darkness to about 1000 ohms when a bright light shines on it.”
+But, in attempting to be very scientifically accurate in their descriptions, their documentation is too high level for the intended user (kids age 7 and up).
+As an example, instead of describing something as a light sensor, and describing in simple terms “if you shine a light on it, it will allow electricity to flow through it”, it says: “the photoresistor is a light-sensitive resistor, its value changes from nearly infinite in total darkness to about 1000 ohms when a bright light shines on it.”
+Here’s a sample page.
+(Click on picture for a closer look.)

 Many of their details will be great someday when your kid is a 13 year old electronics geek who wants all the details.
 But, they’re mostly useless to a 7 year old who just wants to assemble circuits.